Research instrumentation and equipment

 Single crystal X-ray diffraction analysis is available to non-School of Chemistry researchers on a fee for service basis.

 For service, or access to the instruments, contact Dr Robert Gable, Manager, School of Chemistry X-ray Facility.

 For access to the NMR spectrometers, contact Dr Sunnia Rajput.

 Access to some instruments and facilities is available through the University's Platform Technologies and Centres, including:

 University of Melbourne Specialist Store

-The University of Melbourne Specialist Store provide products that assist with teaching and research to the School as well as other approved customers.
+The University of Melbourne Specialist Store provides products that assist with teaching and research to the School as well as other approved customers.
 A satellite site operates in the basement of the Chemistry Building with the main hub at the Bio21 Institute.

-Faculty of Science Workshops
+Faculty of Science workshops

 The Faculty of Science Mechanical, Electronics and Glassblowing Workshops are located on the Ground floor in the David Caro building.
 The hours of operation of the mechanical workshop are 7:30 am to 4:00 pm, and for the electronics workshop are 8:45 am to 5:00 pm.
 Most jobs, depending on complexity and availability of materials, will require at least 2 weeks notice.
 Each job request must have a job sheet attached that is completed with an account number and supervisor's/manager’s signature.

 The job sheets are available from the workshops or the School Intranet.
 There is also a student workshop which is available for general staff and student usage from 8:00 am till 6:00 pm, Monday to Friday.
 The student workshop is only available to those individuals who have been authorized and certified by their group leader and supervisor.
 A prerequisite for this is the completion of the "Safe Workshop Practices and Procedures" course.